- Parents Home

 Healthy fats are an important part of a nutritious diet for both kids and adults.
 Getting enough healthy fats is essential for growth and development.
 Young kids need enough of them in their diet for normal brain development.

 Besides supplying fuel for the body, fats:

-help the body absorb some vitamins (vitamins A, D, E, and K are fat soluble, meaning they can only be absorbed if there's fat in a person's diet)
+- help the body absorb fat-soluble vitamins (vitamins A, D, E, and K), which can only be absorbed if there's fat in a person's diet

-Fat is a great source of energy but has twice the amount of calories as carbohydrates or protein.
+Fat is a great source of energy, but has twice the calories in the same amount of carbohydrates or protein.
 For example, 1 gram of fat provides 9 calories, whereas 1 gram of carbohydrates or protein provide 4 calories.

 To help you figure out fats, here's a look at the three major types:

 1. Unsaturated fats: Found in plant foods and fish, these are seen as neutral or even beneficial to heart health.
 Unsaturated fats are:

 - monounsaturated, found in avocados; peanut butter; nuts like almonds and pecans; and olive, peanut, and canola oils

 - polyunsaturated, found in most vegetable oils, like corn and soybean oil